-musicsize is either 20 or 16, the height of a staff in points.

-fracindent is the indentation of the first system from the left margin, expressed as a decimal fraction of the total line width.
+musicsize is 16, 20, 24, or 29, the height of a staff in points, with 20 considered the default. fracindent is the indentation of the first system from the left margin, expressed as a decimal fraction of the total line width.